axpokl/midiplayer3-for-BLACK-MIDI/README.md

 -------------
 * You can change the channel/track color by changing the content of file "CHANNEL_COLOR".
 * Each line represent a color which has a Hue value from 0-255.
 E.g. 0=Red, 85=Green and 170=Blue.
-* The channel/track will sort for it's note count, then use the color in order.
+* The channel/track will sort by it's note count, then use the color in order.
 * It will repeat the color if there was not enough color specific.